-How have you enjoyed being a professional writer?
+Have you enjoyed being a professional writer?

 My dream from when I was little was to have a signed book deal with like Random House or Penguin Books or one of those big publishers.
 I thought that I wouldn’t be happy unless I had that.
 I started self-publishing 12 years ago and that allowed me to have control of my own books, and material so I can publish when I want it, I don’t have to wait for anybody.
 It’s helped me to think about publishing in a different way.
 And I’m going to be able to help others who have thought they needed a book deal to publish to be able to get their books out as well.